crypt0rr/kb/README.md

 into `dist/`, generates an asset manifest with SHA256 hashes, and then builds the Pagefind search index.

+`npm run check:content` validates frontmatter, shortcodes, references, and downloadable content assets.
+New files under `content/**/files/` must be referenced by a `resources` or `attachments` shortcode unless they are an intentional mirror/bulk asset listed in `scripts/content-policy.json`.

 ## Security Notes

 `npm audit` currently reports upstream `esbuild` advisories through Astro/Vite.